microsoft/tensorflow-rematerialization/README.md

 # Results

-Using TensorFlow XLA automatic rematerialization can reduce the amount of memory necessary to run a model helping it to fit in your accelerator memory.
+Using rematerialization in TensorFlow XLA can help reduce the amount of memory necessary to run a model making it fit in your accelerator.

 ![memory before and after using XLA rematerialization](https://raw.githubusercontent.com/microsoft/tensorflow-rematerialization/master/mem_remat.png?token=AAGIC227NYZFIQKQ3YIE3BS6AYHOI)